HitchedSyringe/Sleepy/README.md

 This license does not grant any rights, either expressly or implicitly, to use any contributer or licensor's trademarks, service marks, or logos except as required for the purposes of attribution.

+Commits prior to `e23c157b003ef877a2a785c6431bea61dd770eac` are licensed under the [Mozilla Public License, v.
+2.0](https://mozilla.org/en-US/MPL/2.0/).
+This includes versions `2.x` to `3.3.x`.
+See the `LICENSE` file included in these commits/versions for more information.

 ## Versioning

 As of v4.0, this project follows the [semantic versioning principle](https://semver.org/).